 The PRC 200 is an update on the successful Tradition Chronograph.
 Where the latter looks much more like a fashion watch with a chronograph built in, the former has a much more sporty aspect when viewed closely, but with an understated enough design to work with the sharpest of suits.

 This choice offers a watch for all occasions.
 Be that a work function or when putting the Swiss reliability to the test with its 60-second, 30-minute and 1/10 of a second chronograph, complete with a split function if you need it.
+Buy Now:

 Mondaine Helvetica 1 Smartwatch

 This is ostensibly just a regular watch, but with brains running in the background.
-The minimalist display offers a what looks like a traditional chronograph subdial, and no one would know it was packing smart features were it not for the words ‘Smart Swiss Made’ smack bang in the centre of the face.
+The minimalist display offers a what looks like a traditional chronograph subdial, and no one would know it was packing smart features were it not for the words ‘Smart Swiss Made’ smack

 The functionality comes in the form of an app.
-The Helvetica 1 may be 90 per cent watch, but it’s no less smart for it.
+The Helvetica 1 may be 90 percent watch, but it’s no less smart for it.
 Connect it to the app and use the buttons on the watch to begin activity tracking, sleep tracking and to show your activity progress.

 Tag Heuer Connected

 Essentially the caped crusader of watches: the Tag Heuer Connected is both as sauve and inconspicuous as Bruce Wayne and as action-ready and gadget-packed as Batman.
-And no other watch hides its heroic alter ego quite so well – you can customise yours to look exactly like a regular watch and the OLED touch screen can even be set to display the classic, analogue appearance you’d expect of a Tag.
+And no other watch hides its heroic alter ego quite so well – you can customize yours to look exactly like a regular watch and the OLED touch screen can even be set to display the classic, analog appearance you’d expect of a Tag.

-And on that customisation, go modular and you can either have the watch strapped with metal, leather or, if you’re serious about putting its fitness functionalities to the test, rubber (Batman would approve, too).
+And on that customization, go modular and you can either have the watch strapped with metal, leather or, if you’re serious about putting its fitness functionalities to the test, rubber (Batman would approve, too).
 As for the inner workings, Tag is a proper contender thanks to its Intel processor, making it far faster than your average luxury smartwatch.

 When you’re on the go, it packs an accelerometer, gyroscope, tilt detector and haptics engine, as well as an in-built GPS to track your activity.
 There’s even contactless payment functionality, should you need to grab a post-workout feed en route home.
 Plus seeing Google Maps on your wrist via such a high-quality screen feels like something from the future.
+Buy Now:

 Smart wearables from this lesser-known Danish watchmaker are among the most aesthetically-pleasing fitness models out there.
 In fact, you’d be forgiven for thinking its hybrid smartwatches were just attractive-looking standard timepieces.